 But why?
 A possible explanation is that Datis and Artaphernes had become uneasy with the stalemate, had decided to leave the plain to attack the Athenian port of Phaleron, and had ordered the cavalry to embark on the transports.
 If this speculation is correct, the Athenians merely attacked a Persian rearguard.

 Whatever the truth, it is certain that cavalry took part in the final stages of the battle, because in the Athenian building known as Stoa Poikilê was a painting of the battle that included a Persian horseman.
 This painting was already lost in 396 CE.note[Synesius, Epistle 54.] but in the Italian town Brescia, a relief can be seen that is based on it.
+A similar relief can be seen in Pula in Istria.

 Although the battle had been won by the Athenians, this was not the end of the campaign.
 Most Persian soldiers were able to retreat to their ships, which brought them to Phaleron.
 Here, however, they saw that the Athenian army had in the meantime left Marathon and was prepared to oppose a second invasion.
 Understanding that it was impossible to take Athens by surprise, Datis and Artaphernes ordered the fleet to return to Asia.
 The captive Eretrians were deported to Mesopotamia, Hippias never returned to Athens, and the Spartans arrived too late to take part in the battle.